iodcpp/metajson/README.md

 ease of use and execution speed.

 Unlike others serialization libraries, it does not rely on dynamic hashtables to store objects, but on plain static C++ objects.
+This makes it faster to compile, faster to execute, and easier to use.

 **Features:**
+  - Header only
   - UTF-8 support
   - Exception free
   - Small codebase: 1200 LOC (~10x smaller than nlohmann/json [1] and rapidjson [2])